GiantSweetroll/DSA-PathFinding/README.md

 [![Project Screen Shot][product-screenshot]](https://github.com/GiantSweetroll/DSA-PathFinding)

 This is a group project by Bently Edyson, Jason Christian, and Gardyan Akbar for Data Structures and Algorithms course.
 This app allows you to book a ticket to board an airplane, however, you are not able to manually set your seats.
 Instead, an algorithm is used to place your seating in such a way that would allow people that are deemed more beneficial for the human race to have a higher chance of surviving in times of emergency.
-This project is used to demonstrate the power of data structures in managing people and not to be taken literally.
+This project is used to demonstrate the power of data structures in managing people and not to be taken literally as something that should be implemented in every airline.

 ### Built With